Ladysnake/Impersonate/README.md

 ### Gamerules
 - `impersonate:fakeCapes` : Whether impersonators should get the cape and elytra of impersonated players.
 Defaults to `false`.
-- `impersonate:opRevealImpersonations` : Whether impersonations should be revealed to online server operators like they get revealed in the server logs.
+- `impersonate:opRevealImpersonations` : Whether ongoing impersonations should be revealed to online server operators.
+Defaults to `true`.
+- `impersonate:logRevealImpersonations` : Whether ongoing impersonations should be revealed in the server logs.
 Defaults to `true`.

 ## Adding Impersonate to your project